breizhn/DTLN/README.md

 Macbook Air mid 2012 | Intel I7 3667U @ 2.0 GHz | 2 | 1.4 ms
 Raspberry Pi 3 B+    | ARM Cortex A53 @ 1.4 GHz | 4 | 15.54 ms

+For real time capability the execution time must be below 8 ms. With SavedModel it is not real time capable on a Raspberry Pi 3 B+.

 ---
 ### Real time processing with the SavedModel: